 What is the current tuition and fees?
 Is this expected to increase yearly?
 If so, at what rate?

-Tuition for 2011-2012 is $41,385 with no additional fees.
+Tuition for 2013-2014 is $46,484 with additional fees.
 Tuition is set annually and is approved by the Wake Forest University Board of Trustees.

 Are there stable levels of federal financial aid and substantial amounts of university/medical school endowment aid available to students?